AdamGTaylor/GPU-2020-2021-2/README.md

 ### 2021/06/20: basic done, chrono added, cpu-parallel first thoughts

 > Basic is finished with average of ~0.7 msec runtime on the small (30x30) test pic.
 CPU multithread version has the first thoughts in it and it is initialized.

+### 2021/06/20: cpu multi thread: done!

+> Suprisingly its slower for the test pic, compared to what is expected.
+The possible reason for this is that a low of "auto"s are used due to uncertainty of the returned object time.